Jeepeo/Dbot/README.md

 - Deploy.

 For noobs:-

-Make a app in heroku
+Make a app in heroku.

-add the heroku postgres add-on go to app settings (In heroku website)
+add the heroku postgres add-on.

+go to app settings (In heroku website).

-Click reveal config vars
+Click reveal config vars.

-Type your config.env in it (There will be two columns ie, API_KEY : 012345678912345678) Now make a GitHub account
+Type your config.env in it (There will be two columns ie, API_KEY : 012345678912345678).

+Now make a GitHub account .

-Duplicate repo of anyone
+Duplicate repo of anyone.

-(for duplicating mine)
+(for duplicating mine).

   In terminal

      :`git clone --bare www.github.com/Jeepeo/Dbot.git`

-     :`cd Dbot.git
+     :`cd Dbot.git`

-     :`git push --mirror <Your repo link(make sure that you make a repo and get clone link)` :Voila You made it
+     :`git push --mirror <Your repo link(make sure that you make a repo and get clone link)`

+     :Voila You made it

 Then, deploy in heroku

 Link your github account

 Click Deploy !

 Now your Bot is alive